-Our music program focuses on performance, music appreciation, and theory.
-Singing is an important component in all grades.
-Lower school students learn to master basic rhythmic skills on a variety of rhythm instruments.
-Students in the third grade receive an introductory course on the violin known as “Twinkle in Ten.”
-Students learn to play soprano recorder in fourth and fifth grades and Upper School students learn to play handbells.
+Our music program focuses on performance, music history, appreciation, technology and theory.
+Singing and instrumentation is an important component in all grades.
+Lower school students learn to master basic rhythmic skills on various rhythm and orff instruments.
+Students in the third grade will learn to play the recorder, and students in the fourth grade will learn to play the ukulele.
+Upper School students will learn to play handbells, guitar, and piano.

-The curriculum introduces students to a variety of musical styles, periods, cultures, and forms of musical expression, all while cultivating an awareness, curiosity, and appreciation for music.
-We foster an interest in a wide range of musical expression and instill the desire to continue exploring these interests into adulthood.
+The curriculum introduces students to various musical styles, periods, cultures, and forms of musical expression, all while cultivating an awareness, curiosity, and an appreciation for music.
+We foster an interest in a wide range of musical expressions and instill the desire to continue exploring these interests into adulthood.

-Auditions for the fall talent show are held during music classes in October and students in grades 1-8 are eligible to audition.
-Performances may include singing, playing an instrument, dance, gymnastics, martial arts, poetry recitation, and, in grade one, hula-hoops, jump ropes, and pogo sticks as part of a routine.
+Students in grades 1-8 are eligible to audition for the talent show.
+Performances may include singing, playing an instrument, dance, gymnastics, martial arts, poetry recitation, and more.

 Parents of younger students are encouraged to help their children prepare their audition acts.
-The goal of these productions is to give our students a great opportunity to shine and to grow, through individual and group performance.
+The goal of the Talent Show is to give our students a great opportunity to shine and grow through individual and group performance.

 Fifth through 8th grade students may participate in the annual spring musical.
 Three performances, scheduled on a Friday, Saturday, and Sunday in late February, give students the chance to demonstrate vocal, dance, and acting skills and to perform before the community at large.
 Student may audition for an on-stage role, or be a part of the many crews that manage staging, sound/lighting, costuming/makeup, set design, and more.